 This is the final painting I submitted for grading:

-I submitted the assignment at around 4:30pm Saturday (Had issues uploading), and got a response at TK.
+I submitted the assignment at around 4:30pm Saturday (Had issues uploading), and got a response at 4:49pm on the same day!

 My Questions & Instructor Feedback